Aghstafa District: Overview

 lowlands and Ceyrançöl highlands.
 It is sandwiched by Qazakh District in the west and Tovuz District in east, and borders Armenia on the southern frontier and Georgia on the northern.

 The area of the district is 1,503.7 km2.
 There are 36 villages in the district.
 There are 39 secondary schools, lyceum, musical school, 2 museums, 38 cultural clubs, State Arts Gallery, 49 libraries, 3 city and 10 village hospitals functioning in the district.
-Ganja, Qazakh and Qarayazi lowlands make up the most of the district's area, whilst its southwestern and northeastern parts comprise lesser mountain sites.
+Ganja, Qazakh and Qarayazi lowlands make up most of the district's area, whilst its southwestern and northeastern parts comprise lesser mountain sites.

 Etymology

-The area's name comes from the name of the Oghuz Turks which include mainly the population of Azerbaijan, Turkey and Turkmenistan.
+The region is named after the Aghstafa river, the hydronym of which comes from ağsu ("drinking water") + tafa ("daf"), meaning "noisy river".

-Ağstafa is a merger of two words: Oğuz + tayfa (Oghuz + tribe).
-However, some people argue that it is a merger of the other two words which are: Oğuz + təpə (Oghuz + hill).
+According to various folk etymologies, the area's name comes from the name of the Oghuz Turks, which include mainly the population of Azerbaijan, Turkey and Turkmenistan.
+Per these folk etymologies, Ağstafa is either a merger of Oğuz + tayfa (Oghuz + tribe) or Oğuz + təpə (Oghuz + hill).

 Economy

 The region is rich with bentonite, sand, raw cement material (volcanic ash) and other resources which are considered a core of the Aghstafa economy.
 The Kura River passes through the region.
 Lower sections of Aghstafa and Həsənsu rivers also flow through the district.
 Aghstafa has always been in the spotlight because of the historic Silk Way trade which went through the region.
 Caravans from and to Georgia and Iran would stop in Aghstafa.
 It was therefore named the "Camel route".
 In the 1990s, the caravan route was re-established within the TRACECA project initiated by Heydar Aliyev administration.
 Then Aghstafa gained importance when it became a transit route on the Baku-Tbilisi railroad built in 1881.
 A railroad junction at Aghstafa was built in 1914 thus creating leading to construction of Aghstafa city.
 In addition to the existing railway, the geostrategic importance of Aghstafa was enriched by Baku-Gazakh-Tbilisi gas pipeline, Baku–Tbilisi–Ceyhan pipeline, Baku-Tbilisi-Erzurum gas pipeline.

 During the first nine months of 2013, the cost of total product output in Aghstafa region was AZN 90.9 million, an increase of 8.0 percent in comparison with the same period last year.
-During the first 9 months of 2017, total volume of total product output on the region of Aghstafa increased by 43.6 percent and reached 143.7 million manat.
-The total volume of industrial production increased by 38.3 percent, agriculture - by 0.9 percent, transport services - 3.3 percent, communication services - 4.3 percent, trade - 0.4 percent and construction - 3 times in comparison with the same period last year.
+During the first nine months of 2017, total volume of total product output on the region of Aghstafa increased by 43.6 percent and reached 143.7 million manat.
+The total volume of industrial production increased by 38.3 percent, agriculture - by 0.9 percent, transport services - 3.3 percent, communication services - 4.3 percent, trade - 0.4 percent and construction - three times in comparison with the same period last year.
 The volume of investments directed to fixed assets increased 2.7 times and amounted to more than 68.7 million manat.